 With the number of people using mobile over desktop continuing to grow, companies have realized their need to utilize mobile to reach more people.
 Studies have shown that 85 percent of users prefer mobile apps over mobile websites.
-As more people are using mobile apps, it is important for companies to assure that their apps are optimized for a better user experience.
-To produce the best app tailored to boost user experience, product requirements documentation is essential as the basis for this goal.
+In recent years, more people are using mobile apps, and therefore it is important for companies to optimize their apps for a better user experience.
+Additionally, to produce the best apps tailored to boost user experience, product requirements documentation is essential to act as the basis for this goal.

 Product requirements documentation (PRD) outlines a product’s purpose, features, functions, behaviors, and how it meets customer needs.
 Developing this technical documentation early on in the creation of an app (or any other product for that matter) is vital.
-This helps keep developers on track and avoids any unnecessary confusion later on in the production process.
-If this documentation is inadequate at the beginning stage, this may completely sidetrack the creation of an app as changes may have to be made at inconvenient stages of the development process.
+This helps keep developers on track, providing a clear idea of the end goal and ensuring that everyone is on the same page regarding what they need to do.
+In addition, it avoids any unnecessary confusion later on in the production process.
+If this documentation is inadequate at the beginning stage, this may completely sidetrack the creation of an app, as the development process can change at inconvenient times.
 Product requirements documentation helps developers stay on schedule, keeps stakeholders happy, and makes it easier for marketing teams to then come up with ways to market the app to customers.

 What goes into Product Requirements Documentation?

 Product requirements documentation is what steers the development team, creates a common understanding of what the product is supposed to look like, and how it benefits the user.
-It is crucial that this type of technical documentation is clear and concise so as to prevent any misunderstandings leading to costly and time-consuming fixes when a product may already be fully developed.
-A PRD is similar to the blueprints of a building.
+However, it is crucial that this type of technical documentation is clear and concise so as to prevent any misunderstandings leading to costly and time-consuming fixes when a product may already be fully developed.
+Additionally, a PRD is similar to the blueprints of a building.
 A construction team must have the blueprints to understand what the end product is going to look like and how to get there.
 A PRD is the same in that it gives the development team a sort of “blueprint” to follow in regards to what is expected of the product so they know what and how to build.
-Among the many questions that must be answered by a product requirements document is the following:

 - What is the purpose of the product?